opentalk-mirrors/recorder/docs/admin/configuration/auth.md

 The OpenTalk Controller uses [keycloak](https://www.keycloak.org/), an OpenID Connect compatible identity and access management software for single sign-on.

+Note: The controller expects the `Recorder` client to be setup as service account with the _service account role_ `opentalk-recorder`.

 ## Configuration

 The section in the [configuration file](README.md) is called `auth`.